AkibDa/Resume_Builder/README.md

 ## Acknowledgments

 - Thanks to all contributors who have helped shape this project
-- Inspiration from other resume generation tools
+- Inspiration from other resume builder tools
-- Special thanks to the Python community for providing great libraries
+- Special thanks to the open-source community